 Greg checked the street, then hustled his mother along.
 Aleppo was large enough for him to remain in the city and work, if he was careful, but his mother would need to be smuggled through his network into Jerusalem.
 He’d unexpectedly saved a life that night, and he couldn’t wait to continue as God’s ambassador in Syria.
 But for one night, God had given him back his mother.
 Together, they could rejoice in God’s provision and protection.
 And His timing!

-*Some of you might remember a short, unique eBook David Telbat wrote a few years ago honoring mothers called, MOTHERS OF FAITH.
-It’s no longer available from retailers, but you can click the link to read the PDF version now!
+*Some of you might remember a short, unique eBook David Telbat wrote a few years ago honoring mothers called, Mothers of Faith.
+It’s no longer available from retailers, but you can click the link to read the PDF version now for free!

 NOTE: May is “Get Caught Reading” month!
 What will you get caught reading this month?
-Besides the above list, David Telbat’s new post-apocalyptic novella Steadfast Book One: America’s Last Days will go on sale May 12th!
-Click the title to get the direct link for the Pre-Order now!
-Steadfast Book Two will be released the following week, followed by Steadfast Book Three!
-Watch our Novel News Page and The Steadfast Series Page for those release dates and links!
+Besides the above list, David Telbat’s new post-apocalyptic novella Steadfast Book One: America’s Last Days is available!
+Steadfast Book Two, and Steadfast Book Three, and Steadfast Book Four are all out, too, with Steadfast Book Five & Book Six fast approaching!
+Watch our Novel News Page and The Steadfast Series Page for release dates and links!

 *You might enjoy reading Reviews by Peter here to find other Christian books to read.
 Peter does an excellent job at interviewing authors and reviewing Christian novels in many different Christian genres.
 Click here to read his guest post he did for us a while back, too.